gisaia/ARLAS-Exploration-stack/README.md

 ## With an external elasticsearch deployment

 By default, ARLAS-stack runs an embedded elasticsearch container.
-You can choose not to deploy it, and instead connect ARLAS to your own elasticsearch deployment.
+You can choose not to deploy the latter, and instead connect ARLAS to your own elasticsearch deployment.

 1<sup>st</sup>, you need to configure ARLAS to connect to your elasticsearch cluster.
-Change values of environment variables `ARLAS_ELASTIC_CLUSTER` & `ARLAS_ELASTIC_HOST` for service `arlas-server`, in file `docker-compose.yml`.
+In [environment/arlas-server](environment/arlas-server), change values for the following environment variables:

+- `ARLAS_ELASTIC_CLUSTER`
+- `ARLAS_ELASTIC_HOST`
+- `ARLAS_ELASTIC_PORT`

-You can then use option `--no-elasticsearch` to launch the ARLAS stack without an embedded elasticsearch:
+You can then use option `--no-elasticsearch` to launch the ARLAS stack without the embedded elasticsearch:

 ```bash
 # up